 magick identify -list format | grep -i heic

-If the format is missing, identify the required package:
+If the format is missing, inspect the ImageMagick optional dependency list:

 Install the appropriate package (for example, libheif for HEIC support) and verify the format becomes available.